 Sony Corp. invented the Walkman because the company’s Chairman wanted to listen to music during overseas flights to the U.S. An obscure entrepreneur came up with an unlikely idea for “wired radio” that would end up reframing the entire U.S. television system.
 Microsoft’s hugely popular Xbox gaming platform took its inspiration from the H.G.
 Wells “War of the Worlds” radio series.
 And more.
-Over seven years, I wrote more than 50 essays about moments of impact in the modern media and telecommunications ecosystems.
+Over seven years, I this series of essays about moments of impact in the modern media and telecommunications ecosystems.
 From Sony’s iconic portable stereo to an FCC rule that laid the groundwork for the era of the mega-media corporation, these reflections illuminate how we got to where we are.
 Enjoy the stroll.

 METER ME, BABY

 In the new world of high-speed Internet, you get what you pay for.
 And sometimes much more.